Polysomnography: Examples of summary reports

 Because of costs, more and more studies for "sleep apnea" are attempted as split-night studies when there is early evidence for OSA.
 (Note that both types of study, with and without a CPAP mask, are still polysomnograms.)
 When the CPAP mask is worn, however, the flow-measurement lead in the patient's nose is removed.
 Instead, the CPAP machine relays all flow-measurement data to the computer.
-The below report is an example report which might be produced from a split night study:
+The below is an example report that might be produced from a split night study: